 1.3 Wherever possible, our complaints handling is not intended to intrude upon the ongoing lawyer/client relationship, which includes any attempts to resolve problems.

 1.4 Complaints can be made in writing or orally.
-They can be made direct to the Managing Partner, to the fee earner handling the case or his/her supervisor.
+They can be made direct to the Risk & Compliance Partner, to the fee earner handling the case or his/her supervisor.

 1.5 Some complaints have proven to be a valuable source of feedback concerning the quality of our service, and we endeavour to learn from them and tailor our services accordingly.